fastread/src/README.md

 Aug 28, 2017. **v1.4.0** Integrated as FAST2.

 Nov 15, 2017. **v1.5.0** Allow user to change their decision on previous labels.
 Machine suggestions used to efficiently handle human errors or concept drift.

+Jan 28, 2020. **v1.6.0** Added Support for Python 3.
+Show latest labeled items so that it is easy for the users to change their decisions.